olPoot-EN/online-tuning-exercise-proof-of-concept/README.md

-# Reactive Capability Exercise
+# Voltage Tuning Exercise

-A browser-based power system simulation tool for training industry professionals on reactive power control and voltage regulation.
+A browser-based power system simulation tool for training industry professionals on voltage control and system tuning.

 ## Overview

-This project migrates a Python/tkinter-based reactive power simulation to a modern web application using Pyodide (Python in WebAssembly).
-The tool provides real-time interactive simulation of generator reactive capability and voltage control systems.
+This project migrates a Python/tkinter-based voltage tuning simulation to a modern web application using Pyodide (Python in WebAssembly).
+The tool provides real-time interactive simulation of voltage control systems and power system tuning.

 ## Features